 Samsung found monumental success with its revamped mid-range ‘A’ series of smartphones around the world with its appealing design and smooth performance at a compelling price.
 Galaxy A50 was launched a while back at an exciting price and it was an instant hit among the Nepalese crowd.
 And just before the Dashain, Samsung Galaxy A50s was launched that comes with improved cameras, more RAM and bigger storage at the helm.
-However, Samsung has slashed the priced of Galaxy A50s within less than a month of its launch.
+Samsung had already slashed the priced of Galaxy A50s within less than a month of its launch.
 And now, celebrating the company’s 50th anniversary, the A50s has received yet another price drop.
 Will this strategy finally yield some positive outcomes for the A50 successor?
 We’re eager to find out.

 Samsung Galaxy A50s Overview

 Just looking at A50 and A50s, one wouldn’t be able to tell which is which since they look identical to each other.
 However, the most significant difference is in the camera section.
 The A50s boasts triple main camera setup like the A50, but with some major upgrade.
 Here, you can find a 48MP primary camera with f/2.0 using the Sony IMX582 sensor with a 123-degrees field of view.
 The A50s also have an 8MP lens for ultra-wide-angle shots and a 5MP depth sensor for portrait images.